OrhanKupusoglu/bazelize-maven-plugin/README.md

 #### Caveat

-An important caveat is Bazel's lack of support for [OSGi bundles](https://www.osgi.org/)  and [Google Protocol Buffers](https://developers.google.com/protocol-buffers/).
+An important caveat is Bazel's lack of support for [OSGi bundles](https://www.osgi.org/).
+Built-in support for [Google Protocol Buffers](https://developers.google.com/protocol-buffers/) is now OK [for Java](https://blog.bazel.build/2017/02/27/protocol-buffers.html).

 Unfortunately OSGi bundle JARs are required for the [Apache Karaf](https://karaf.apache.org/) runtime environment, and can be easily generated on Maven with [Apache Felix](http://felix.apache.org/).

-Google Protocol Buffers, [protobuf](https://github.com/google/protobuf), is a popular choice for many projects.
-But due to its [flexibility](https://blog.bazel.build/2017/02/27/protocol-buffers.html) Bazel can build **protobuf** with some extra rules.
+Missing features can be improved by writeing [extensions](https://docs.bazel.build/versions/master/skylark/concepts.html).
+> Bazel extensions are files ending in .bzl.
+Use the load statement to import a symbol from an extension.